 Does My Child Need a Passport?

 Your mode of transportation and child’s age determine whether or not a passport is needed.
 If you travel within the Western Hemisphere (Canada, Mexico, Caribbean, Central or South America) by air, or if you are traveling further abroad, each person needs a passport.
 Kids 16 and up require a passport when traveling internationally by any mode of transportation.
 However, if you are going to be crossing the border to the US from Canada, Mexico, Caribbean, Central or South America by boat or car, a birth certificate (original or copy) is sufficient for those 15 years of age and under.
+If flying with kids, check out this guide to getting a TSA PreCheck to make travel even easier.

 What Type of Passport Does My Child Need?